ENERGY

 • Block migration can be conducted across SANs, from iSCSI to FC storage

-• DMS performed flawlessly
+• CMO performed flawlessly

 • Project completed ahead of schedule – insertion, migration, and cutover completed by the second weekend